 Evan J Sideris MBA, AMMS, MIIMS Principal Marine Surveyor

 Formal training includes both American Institute Ocean and Inland Marine Courses (AMIM 121, 122), as well as various AICPCU Marine Underwriter continuing education courses.
-Evan completed his Masters program with a final project submitted on the construction and outfitting of a fiberglass sailboat.
+Evan completed his Master's program with a final project submitted on the construction and outfitting of a fiberglass sailboat.
 He is a graduate of Navtech and has earned the Accredited Master Marine Surveyor (AMMS) designation.
-Evan was also nominated by Marine MGA and Swiss Re's executive team to attend Swiss Re Academy in Zurich to complete a Marine Certificate program that included courses on: Insurance of Yachts, Marine Hull, Cargo and Marine Liabilities.
+Evan was also nominated by Marine MGA and Swiss Re's executive team to attend training in Zurich where he completed a certificate program with courses on: Insurance of Yachts, Marine Hull, Cargo and Marine Liabilities.